arangodb/docs/3.10/data-modeling-documents-computed-values.md

 ## Using Computed Values

-Computed values are defined per collection using the `computedFields` property, either when creating the collection or by modifying the collection later on.
+Computed values are defined per collection using the `computedValues` property, either when creating the collection or by modifying the collection later on.
 If you add or modify computed value definitions at a later point, then they only affect subsequent write operations.
 Existing documents remain in their state.